ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 # Japanese Language

-As you may have guessed, in Japan people use Japanese to communicate!
-Japanese is a wonderful(ly complex) language and we are blessed with an opportunity to learn it!

 As we want to reach the Japanese people with the gospel and speak heart-to-heart, we need to communicate fluently in Japanese.
 This is a high value for our community and we aim to transition YWAM Sendai to function bilingually in Japanese and English as soon as possible.
 As we are still in the early stages of pioneering YWAM Sendai, and our team is mostly made up of new missionaries to Japan, we are currently functioning in English.

 It is expected that all of our non-Japanese team members will spend a good portion of their time during fundraising (before coming) and during the first year or so in Japan studying the language.
 We will help each person set measurable goals to work towards.
 Of course, this will look different depending on the person.
 That being the case, this page outlines what we think is an effective way of learning this language.